 Instructions

 - In a small saucepan over medium-low heat, melt the butter.
 Once melted, increase the heat to medium and let the butter begin to foam.
 Keep cooking and stirring with a spatula, until the butter begins to brown and gives off a nutty smell (2-3 minutes).
-Pour into the bowl of a stand mixer, making sure you scrape out all of the brown butter stuck at the bottom of the pan.
-Let cool.
+Pour into a large bowl, making sure you scrape out all of the brown butter stuck at the bottom of the pan.
+Let cool.1 ½ sticks (170 grams) unsalted butter

-- Form the dough into balls (about 2 ½ tablespoon each), and press each one flat, then place the marshmallow.
+- Using a large cookie scoop or a spoon, scoop out 3 tablespoons of cookie dough, and press each one flat, then place the marshmallow.
 Fold the dough over the marshmallow.

 - Place the cookie dough balls on a large plate or baking sheet lined with parchment paper.
-Chill for at least 1 hour or up to overnight.
-You can place in a freezer bag and freeze for later if you wish!
+Chill for at least 30 minutes.

 - Heat oven to 350°F/180°C and line three baking trays with parchment paper.

 - Place the cookie dough balls on your baking sheet, leaving at least 2 inches between them.
 Bake the trays one at a time in the middle rack.
 Bake for 10-12 minutes for soft cookies, a minute or two longer if you want them crispier.
 Once out of the oven, place your extra chocolate chips on top.
-Allow the cookies to cool for 5-10 minutes before using a spatula to carefully take them off and place on a wire rack to cool completely.
+Allow the cookies to cool for 5-10 minutes before enjoying!
+I don't recommend cooling them on a wire cooling rack, I found they stuck to the rack if I did that.

 I USED THE STUFFED PUFFS WITH THIS RECIPE.
 THE COOKIES AND CREAM KIND.
 I CUT THEM IN HALF UNLESS YOU MAKE LIKE A COOKIE PIE OR PIZZA SIZE BECAUSE THE WHOLE PUFF WAS TO MUCH AND IT WAS QUITE THE MESS.
 I ALSO USED THE BLUE TO DO A GENDER REVEAL BABY SHOWER AND THEY AS WELL TURNED OUT GREAT.
 THANKS FOR THE RECIPE AND THE BROWNING BUTTER IDEA.
 I WILL NEVER USE ANOTHER COOKIE RECIPE AGAIN!!!